Arachibutyrophobia: When Food Causes Fear

 Arachibutyrophobia generally refers to the fear of peanut butter sticking to the roof of the mouth.
 Nearly everyone has been in this situation before.
 For most people, this experience can be quickly forgotten.
 However, for a select few, the sensation of peanut butter fixing itself to the roof of the mouth can induce panic.

 Arachibutyrophobia can be considered a highly specific phobia.
 Someone with this phobia usually does not fear the peanut butter itself, although they may go out of their way not to eat it as a means of avoiding the frightening situation.
-Instead, an individual with arachibutyrophobia typically associates the fear with the sensation of peanut butter sticking to the roof of their mouth.
+They may even enjoy eating peanuts or foods with peanuts in them.
+Instead, an individual with arachibutyrophobia typically experiences the fear of peanut butter sticking to the roof of their mouth and all the sensations that come with it.

 You won’t normally find the diagnosis “arachibutyrophobia” in the DSM (Diagnostic and Statistical Manual of Mental Health Disorders), the diagnostic resource book for identifying and diagnosing mental health conditions.
 However, this does not make the condition any less real.
 The DSM generally recognizes that phobias can form in response to a variety of triggers.
 This means arachibutyrophobia can usually be treated in the same way other phobias are treated.